timgit/pg-boss/docs/readme.md

 * **retentionSeconds**, number

-    How many seconds a job may be in created or retry state before it's archived.
+    How many seconds a job may be in created or retry state before it's deleted.
 Must be >=1

 * Default: 30 days